Tasty keto chocolate pancakes have a rich, chocolaty flavor and a fluffy texture. Serve them with a pat of sweet butter and enjoy! They are delicious.

 How to make keto chocolate pancakes

-When I decided that I wanted to make keto chocolate pancakes, I started with my trusted recipe for almond flour pancakes.
+When I decided that I wanted to make these pancakes, I started with my trusted recipe for almond flour pancakes.
 I replaced some of the almond flour with cocoa powder.
 Then I added oil to account for the cocoa powder’s dryness, and extra stevia to account for its bitterness.

 The first try was a flop – dry, bitter pancakes.
 So I tweaked the ratios.
 The second attempt was a definite keeper – and I have since made them several more times.
 Scroll down to the recipe card for the detailed instructions!

 What do keto chocolate pancakes taste like?

 These keto chocolate pancakes are a real treat.
 They are rich yet fluffy, with a deep chocolate flavor.
 It’s like eating little chocolate cakes!
 But the texture is pancake-like, and they are ready way faster than a chocolate cake.

 I use stevia glycerite in this recipe to keep it low carb.
 Stevia glycerite is a good choice because it nearly eliminates the bitter aftertaste typical to other stevia products.